 Earning The Title

 There are a number of things to work on when using this drill for training or practice.
 You can develop your ability to swiftly assume each shooting position.
 You can perfect mounting the rifle so it naturally comes up to your eye and on target.
-You can do some calisthenics before each shot to increase your heart rate as this will stimulate the stress of the clock and adrenaline.
+Also, you can do some calisthenics before each shot to increase your heart rate as this will stimulate the stress of the clock and adrenaline.
 If you get to the point where the drill is no longer a challenge, you can even reduce the size of the targets and make the shooting more difficult.
 You can also restrict the total time available to get your 10 hits.

 When using a shot timer to help you train, first conduct the drill as precisely as possible with an emphasis on using the correct position and getting the hit.
 Time this run, and consider the results your base time.
 Now, using the shot timer, work to increase your speed.
 Take small steps.
 Don’t try to go from 10 seconds to five.
 At first, strive for a nine-second run, then an eight and so on.
 The notion is that the faster you can complete the drill, the more efficient you are at shooting your rifle.